-The internet is a treasure trove when it comes to finding new credit cards and comparing them based on their rewards and cardholder perks.
-By and large, you can usually find a credit card you really want, apply for the card online and receive an approval for your new card all in the same day.
+The internet is a treasure trove for finding new credit cards and comparing them based on their rewards and cardholder perks.
+By and large, you can usually find a credit card you really want, apply for the card online and receive approval for your new card all on the same day.

 How long does it take to get approved for a credit card?

 Getting approved for a credit card can take as little as 60 seconds once you fill out an online application and hit “submit.”
 However, it may take a few days, or even a few weeks, to receive an email from a card issuer that says whether you’re approved or not.
 Per federal guidelines, credit issuers are required to send you a notice of your approval or denial within 30 days at the absolute latest.

 Speedy credit approvals usually take place when your credit application is completely filled out and your credit score and income are sufficient to qualify without any question.
 On the other hand, card issuers may have to reach out to you for more information or proof of your income or another claim.
 You may receive a letter or an email requesting this additional information, in which case you may still be able to qualify if you can provide the necessary documentation.

 Some credit cards let you provide some basic information and become prequalified online.
 This extra step allows you to gauge your ability to be approved for a credit card without filling out a full application or enduring a hard inquiry on your credit report.
 Getting prequalified can be useful if you’re trying to decide if you should apply, but you’re not entirely sure you want to.

 You may also receive preapproved credit card offers in the mail, which means that a card issuer has run a preliminary assessment of your credit (a soft inquiry) to see if you are a likely candidate.
 Preapproval does not mean you’re “guaranteed” approval for the credit card in question, although it’s a good indicator; you still have to formally apply and meet the card issuer’s criteria.